Thomas L. Schwenk

-Thomas L. Schwenk, M.D., (born 1949) retired August 31, 2021 as dean of the School of Medicine at the University of Nevada, and vice president of health sciences at the University of Nevada, Reno.
+Thomas L. Schwenk (born 1949) retired August 31, 2021 as dean of the School of Medicine at the University of Nevada, and vice president of health sciences at the University of Nevada, Reno.
 He now holds the position of Dean Emeritus at the University of Nevada, Reno, as well as an appointment as Professor Emeritus at the University of Michigan Medical School.

 Schwenk earned his M.D. degree in 1975 from the University of Michigan Medical School, and in 1978 completed his Family Medicine Residency at the University of Utah Affiliated Hospitals in Salt Lake City, Utah.
 In 2002 he was elected to the National Academy of Medicine, formerly known as the Institute of Medicine of the United States National Academy of Sciences.
 He served as a Member of the Board of Directors of the American Board of Family Medicine from 2000-2005 (Vice President 2004-2005).
 He served as a member of national advisory committee for the Robert Wood Johnson Foundation Generalist Physician Faculty Scholars Program, as well as a member of the Vision for the Future Commission of the American Board of Medical Specialties, a national 25-member commission charged with making recommendations about physician continuing certification.
-He has a Certificate of Added Qualifications (CAQ) in Sports Medicine, and is board certified in Family Medicine.
-His research focuses on depression, burnout and mental health in medical students, residents and physicians.
-His clinical interests include nutritional supplements, ergogenic aids in sports, and issues related to depression and mental illness in primary care.
+Most recently, he received the Distinguished Alumni Achievement Award from the University of Michigan Medical School Alumni Association in October 2025.